codatio/codat-docs/docs/assess/reports/enhanced-financials-revised/categorize-accounts.md

 ![An image of the Assess Categorization view in the Portal with an account in process of recategorizing](/img/assess/acct-categorization-v3-3.png)

 That's it!
-The Enhanced Profit and Loss and Enhanced Balance Sheet for eCommerce lenders will return the updated category for the accounts going forward.
+The Enhanced Profit and Loss and Enhanced Balance Sheet will return the updated category for the accounts going forward.